nategri/chernobyl_dice/README.md

 5. Attach the acrylic back panel and panel mount USB cable to the rear of the enclosure
 6. Mount custom PCBs inside enclosure and perform wiring (see wiring schematic and build photos)
 7. Partially dis-assemble rotary switch to attach it to the "lock plate" (lock_plate.stl)
+8. Perform any necessary finishing to the stainless steel front panel
+    * TIPS
+      * Some mounting holes for toggles and switches may need to be widened (use a round file for this)
+      * Surface finish of a lasercut part can be improved by sanding *with the grain* using ~300 grit sandpaper (test on the back side first)
-8. Mount toggle-and-PCB assembly, LED-with-holder assemblies, rotary-switch-and-lock-plate assembly, and pushbutton on front panel
+9. Mount toggle-and-PCB assembly, LED-with-holder assemblies, rotary-switch-and-lock-plate assembly, and pushbutton on front panel
     * TIP
       * While attaching the LED to the holder, apply a drop of cyanocrylate (SuperGlue) to prevent the LED from falling out of the front of the holder
-9, Perform wiring of the control panel (see wiring schematic and build photos)
+10, Perform wiring of the control panel (see wiring schematic and build photos)
-10. Fit the eight nixie display driver boards into the female headers of the Nixie Display Board
+11. Fit the eight nixie display driver boards into the female headers of the Nixie Display Board
-11. Wire the Control Panel to the Logic Board
+12. Wire the Control Panel to the Logic Board
-12. Mount the front panel to the enclosure, taking care to insure that the hole in the rotary switch lock plate lines up with the upper-left standoff on the front of the radioactive sample holder
+13. Mount the front panel to the enclosure, taking care to insure that the hole in the rotary switch lock plate lines up with the upper-left standoff on the front of the radioactive sample holder

 **Standoff Size Guide**